 Is Awareness of Your Brand Helping You Close More Deals?

-In the commercial real estate industry, brand awareness is essential to improving your conversion rate as well as generating more leads.
-However, navigating the perception of your brand can be difficult if you’re not familiar with the factors that contribute to brand positioning.
-Your brand’s positioning, or how it presents its value to its customers, is absolutely essential for future success.
-This guide will help your team understand the relationship between brand positioning and awareness, as well as how they contribute toward improving conversion rate goals.
+In the commercial real estate industry, brand awareness improves your conversion rate as well as generates more leads.
+Navigating the perception of your brand can be difficult if you’re not familiar with the factors that contribute to brand positioning.
+Your brand’s positioning, or how it presents its value to its customers, is essential for success.
+This guide will help your team understand the importance of brand awareness, the relationship between brand positioning and awareness, and how they improve conversion rate goals.

+Let's dive into how to increase brand awareness.
 This guide offers 7 ways that professionals in the CRE industry can leverage brand awareness.
-If your sales team is searching for additional strategies, this guide also provides additional resources and marketing strategies to experiment with to tap into new markets and revitalize old ones.
+If your sales team is searching for additional strategies, this guide provides additional resources and marketing strategies to experiment with to tap into new markets and revitalize old ones.
 Improve your brand familiarity and get your brand in front of the right members of your audience.

 Who should read this guide?
 Anyone doing business within the commercial real estate industry.
 Not only CRE brokers and agents, developers and contractors, but also service providers: